Sphereon-Opensource/PEX/README.md

   /**
    * This is the parameter that pejs library user should look into to determine what to do next
    * Status can have three values:
-   *  1. INFO: everything is fine, you can call `submissionFrom` after this method
+   *  1. INFO: everything is fine, you can call `presentationFrom` after this method
    *  2. WARN: method was called with more credentials than required.
    *       To enhance credential holder's privacy it is recommended to select credentials which are absolutely required.
    *  3. Error: the credentials you've sent didn't satisfy the requirement defined presentationDefinition object